wlandau/workflowHelper/README.md

 With this package, you can

 - deploy massive simulation studies with ease.
-- rerun updated parts of a reproducible workflow while avoiding redundant computation.
+- update your reproducible workflow while avoiding redundant computation.
 - distribute your workflow over multiple parallel processes.

 Check out the [example](https://github.com/wlandau/workflowHelper/tree/master/example).